juncaofish/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To add more data to the the data set, I used the following techniques, like small translations, scaling and rotations, as described in  [published baseline model](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).

-Here is an example of an original image and an augmented image:
+Here is an example of an original image

 ![alt text][image1]

+and 20 augmented images

 ![alt text][image3]

 The difference between the original data set and the augmented data set is the following.